Circumcision: Judaism

 Circumcision is near-universal among Jews.
 The mitzvah of circumcision on the eighth day of life is considered among the most important commandments in Judaism.
 Barring extraordinary circumstances, failure to undergo the rite is seen by followers of Judaism as leading to a state of Kareth: the extinction of the soul and denial of a share in the world to come.
 Reasons for biblical circumcision include to show off "patrilineal descent, sexual fertility, male initiation, cleansing of birth impurity, and dedication to God".

+Abraham and Ishmael are circumcised.
+Egerton Genesis Picture Book (Egerton MS., 1894), fol.
+9v.
+Norfolk, England, c.
+1375.
+The British Library, London.